Kayaking in Valdez Alaska

-The Valdez townsite was abandoned and relocated following the 1964 earthquake and was used as a pipe yard for the construction of the Trans-Alaska Pipeline System and Residents continued to live there for an additional three years while a new site was being prepared on more stable ground four miles (6 km) away.
+The Valdez townsite was abandoned and relocated following the 1964 earthquake and used as a pipe yard to construct the Trans-Alaska Pipeline System.
+Residents continued to live there for an additional three years while a new site was being prepared on the more stable ground four miles (6 km) away.
 The Army Corps of Engineers supervised the new construction.
-They transported 54 houses and buildings by truck to the new site, to re-establish the new city at its present location.
+They transported 54 houses and buildings by truck to the new site to re-establish the new city at its present location.
 The original townsite was dismantled, abandoned, and eventually burned down.

-Nowadays, Valdez is a city with a population of 3976 (as of 2010).
+Nowadays, Valdez has a population of 3976 (as of 2010).
 The town was named in 1790 after the Spanish Navy Minister Antonio Valdes v Fernandez Bazan.
 A former Gold Rush town is located at the head of a fjord on the eastern side of Prince William Sound.
 The port did not flourish until after the road link to Fairbanks was constructed in 1899.
-Today it is one of the most important ports in Alaska, a commercial fishing port as well as a freight terminal.
-But is a well great place for recreation like kayaking in Valdez Alaska.
+Today it is one of the most important ports in Alaska, a commercial fishing port and a freight terminal.
+But it is a great recreation place, like kayaking in Valdez, Alaska.

 Before you go to Valdez – Practical Information